StarRocks/starrocks/docs/en/administration/management/BE_configuration.md

 - Type: Int
 - Unit: -
 - Is mutable: No
-- Description: The maximum memory limit that the query pool can use, expressed as a percentage of process memory limit.
+- Description: The maximum memory that the Query Pool can use.
+It is expressed as a percentage of the Process memory limit.
 - Introduced in: v3.1.0

 <!--